 Credit card theft is increasingly common and may also involve identity theft.
 Credit card fraud may also indicate other forms of identity theft because of the personal information that is obtained for credit card fraud.
 Stolen credit cards can be used to commit internet fraud, obtain products and services without paying for them, and obtain funds illegally.

-Credit cards and credit card information may be obtained in the following ways:
+Credit card and credit card information may be obtained in the following ways:

 - Obtaining credit cards from a stolen purse or wallet